PrestaShop/docs/development/components/database/objectmodel.md

 In this example, we create an entity from scratch.
 Then, we set its `position` attribute, and we call the `save()` method.
 The `save()` method will trigger the `add()` method since its `id` attribute is not yet known (because the entity is not created in database).

-If the insert was successful, the ObjectModel class will set the id of the entity (retrieved from database).
+If the insert is successful, the ObjectModel class will set the entity's id (retrieved from the database).
 [Complete reference here](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/ObjectModel.php#L572-L658).

 ### Load and save an object